 Contraceptive deserts are defined as counties where the number of health centers offering the full range of methods is not enough to meet the needs of the county’s number of women eligible for publicly funded contraception, defined as at least one health center for every 1,000 women in need of publicly funded contraception.
 We consulted the ratios developed by Richard Cooper, MD, of the University of Pennsylvania Wharton School, one of the leading physician utilization and supply experts in the United States, in his Hospital-Specific Physician Requirements Model.
 Dr. Cooper’s model, developed in 2012, indicates the number of physicians in various specialties that a community can support and is “demand based.”
 The numbers are based on national figures and are not necessarily universally applicable, but they are among the most accurate we have to study supply and demand.
 Those counties with one health center per 1,000 women are shown by the darkest purple, counties with one health center per 2,000 women are shown by the middle purple shade, and those with one health center per 5,000 are shown by the lightest purple.

 The maps include more than 16,000 health centers and providers.
 The data come from multiple verified sources, including Title X clinics, Planned Parenthood, and Health Resources and Services Administration, Federally Qualified Health Centers, and county and state government programs, as well as from providers who identify themselves as places for women in need to access services.
-Power to Decide, the campaign to prevent unplanned pregnancy, manages this nationwide compilation of data, which also includes Puerto Rico.
+Power to Decide manages this nationwide compilation of data, which also includes Puerto Rico.
 The vast majority of publicly funded clinic locations are included on these maps, as well as private providers and other health care sites that have made themselves known to us.
 Any site or provider can register its location and services.
 The data on the number of women in need of publicly funded contraception come from the Guttmacher Institute.